osu-uwrt/riptide_setup/docs/source/setup/hardware.rst

 .. note::
    The data SubConn must be attached to the battery housing and all other main housing subconns must be attached prior to placing the battery housing into it's receptacle.

 #.
-Alight the battery housing such that the power cable is facing forward and the data cable is facing upward (relief valve down).
+Align the battery housing such that the power cable is facing forward and the data cable is facing upward (relief valve down).
 #.
 Place the battery housing into the chassis receptacle by first inserting the aft end working the forward portion in.
 #.
 Secure the battery housing by closing the retaining arms and engaging the latch.